What is the minimum age for TikTok?

-Once you have selected an option, you are then asked to enter your date of birth if is below the age of 13, the app displays the following message: “Sorry, looks like you’re not eligible for TikTok.
+Once you have selected an option, you are then asked to enter your date of birth.
+If it is below the age of 13, the app displays the following message: “Sorry, looks like you’re not eligible for TikTok.
 But thanks for checking us out!”

-Your feed highlights what is going on in your community and a separate ‘For you’ feed shows tailored recommendation for you.
+Your feed highlights what is going on in your community and a separate ‘For you’ feed shows tailored recommendations for you.

 Seeing inappropriate content

-Parents have expressed concern around the inappropriate language of some of the video posted which may make this less suitable for younger children.
+Parents have expressed concerns about the inappropriate language of some of the videos posted which may make this less suitable for younger children.

 Contact from strangers